angular-schule/website-articles/blog/2019-07-resolvers/README.md

 You can see that there is always a way around resolvers.
 If you have resolvers in your code base and it works well – great!
-If you think about introducing resolvers, please also evaluate a reactive approach – because Reactive Programming makes a *lot* of fun! 😍
+If you think about introducing resolvers, please also evaluate a reactive approach – because Reactive Programming is a *lot* of fun! 😍

 <hr>

+Special thanks to **Johannes Hoppe** for the technical review and to **Rhianna Masson** for the native language review!

 <small>**Header image:** Photo by Yuting Gao from <a href="https://www.pexels.com/photo/silhouette-of-two-person-standing-during-nighttime-1567069/">Pexels</a>, modified
 </small>